-The strategy was launched in April 2020.
+The strategy was launched in April 2020 and became available to investors in Australia in September 2021.
 The strategy invests in large and mid-sized emerging markets companies which generally have a total stock market value of at least US$1 billion and that are positioned to contribute to, and benefit from sustainable development.

 1 July - 30 September 2021